JannTzou/Learning-Algorithm-for-Mean-Field-CCE/README.md

 This repository accompanies the paper:

-> Optimal coarse correlated equilibria in mean field games: linear programming and no-regret learning, Ioannis-Paraskevas Tzouanas (in collaboration with Luciano Campi and Federico Cannerozzi), 2026.
+> Optimal coarse correlated equilibria in mean field games: linear programming and no-regret learning, (with Luciano Campi and Federico Cannerozzi), 2026.
 > arXiv link: coming soon.

 ---